cwinters8/webster/notes.md

 - [ ] Pass existing content to editor
 - [ ] Stay on the same page after POST request
+- [ ] Authentication
+- [ ] Save output HTML content to a GitHub repo and/or file store (e.g. S3 or an S3-compatible service)
 - [ ] [Custom skin](https://www.tiny.cloud/docs/tinymce/latest/creating-a-skin/) for editor